infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 ```
 where `md_x` cuts the domain into four 0.5-by-0.5 squares, and evaluates the
 integrand on the center of these squares.
 Note that for multivariate parameters,
-each support point should be an `AbstractArray` that stores the value at each dimension.
+each support point should be an `Array` that stores the value at each dimension.

 In addition to the intuitive [`DiscreteMeasureData`], another type of measure data
 object is [`FunctionalDiscreteMeasureData`](@ref).
 This type captures measure data